Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 If you build chatterino, the result directories will contain a `chatterino.exe` file in the `$OUTPUTDIR\release\` directory.
 This `.exe` file will not directly run on any given target system, because it will be lacking various Qt runtimes.

-To produce a standalone package, you will need to generate all required files by using the tool `windeployqt`.
+To produce a standalone package, you need to generate all required files using the tool `windeployqt`.
 This tool can be found in the `bin` directory of your Qt installation, e.g. at `C:\Qt\5.15.2\msvc2019_64\bin\windeployqt.exe`.

 To produce all supplement files for a standalone build, follow these steps (adjust paths as required):